ArturStarling/QR-Organizer/README.md

 ## OpenCV 4.1.2
 OpenCV was used to identify QR Codes, analise them and manipulate images.

+## opencv-contrib-python 4.2.0.34
+Some OpenCV packages to enable the use of the QR Code reader.

 ## Kivy 1.11.0
 We built a iterface with python using the kivy library.